Louisiana's 23rd House of Representatives district

 Louisiana's 23rd House of Representatives district is one of 105 Louisiana House of Representatives districts.
 It is currently represented by Democratic Shaun Raphael Mena of New Orleans.

 Geography

 HD23 includes a portion of the centre the state's largest city of New Orleans, alongside districts 91, 93, 97, and 98, all of which it is adjacent to.
-Specifically, this district covers the neighbourhood of Mid-City.
+Specifically, this district covers the neighborhood of Mid-City.